awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_app/Readme.md

             System.exit(1);
         }
         return null;
     }

-    // Return the names of all images and data within an XML document public String ListAllObjects(String bucketName) {
+    // Returns the names of all images and data within an XML document. public String ListAllObjects(String bucketName) {

         s3 = getClient();